-Consequently, extracting knowledge about complex events from text involves determining the structure of the events being referred to: what their parts are, how those parts are laid out in time, who participates in them and how, etc. Determining this structure requires an event classification whose elements are associated with event structure representations.
-A number of such classifications and annotated corpora exist: FrameNet (Baker et al., 1998), VerbNet (Kipper Schuler, 2005), PropBank (Palmer et al., 2005), Abstract Meaning Representation (Banarescu et al., 2013), and Universal Conceptual Cognitive Annotation (Abend and Rappoport, 2013) among others.
+Consequently, extracting knowledge about complex events from text involves determining the structure of the events being referred to: what their parts are, how those parts are laid out in time, who participates in them and how, etc. Determining this structure requires an event ontology whose elements are (associated with) event structure representations.
+A number of such ontologies and annotated corpora exist: FrameNet (Baker et al., 1998), VerbNet (Kipper Schuler, 2005), PropBank (Palmer et al., 2005), Abstract Meaning Representation (Banarescu et al., 2013), and Universal Conceptual Cognitive Annotation (Abend and Rappoport, 2013) among others discussed in §2.

-Similar in spirit to this prior work, but different in method, our work aims to develop an empirically derived event structure classification.
-Where prior work takes a top-down approach hand-engineering an event classification before deploying it for annotation-we take a bottomup approach-decomposing event structure into a wide variety of theoretically informed, crosscutting semantic properties, annotating for those properties, then recomposing an event classification from them by induction.
-The properties on which our categories rest target (i) the substructure of an event-e.g. that the building described in (1) consists of a sequence of subevents resulting in the creation of some artifact; (ii) the superstructure in which an event takes part-e.g. that laying a house's foundation is part of building a house, alongside framing the house, installing the plumbing, etc.; (iii) the relationship between an event and its participants-e.g. that the contractors in (1) build the house collectively through their joint efforts; and (iv) properties of the event's participants-e.g. that the contractors in (1) are animate while the house is not.
+Our aim in this paper is similar in spirit to this prior work, but it differs in approach: while many of the event structure representations posited by the above ontologies are empirically inspired, none are empirically derived.
+We present an event structure ontology that is empirically derived from a wide variety of theoretically informed semantic properties that are relevant to event structure and annotated on a set of genre-diverse documents.
+The properties on which our categories rest target (i) the substructure of an event-e.g. that the building described in (1) consists in a sequence of subevents resulting in the creation of some artifact; (ii) the superstructure in which an event takes part-e.g. that laying a house's foundation is part of building a house, alongside framing the house, installing the plumbing, etc.; (iii) the relationship between an event and its participants-e.g. that the contractor in (1) causes the building and the house is created as a result; and (iv) properties of the event's participants-e.g. that the contractor in (1) is animate while the house is not.

-To derive our event structure classification, we extend the Universal Decompositional Semantics dataset (UDS; White et al., 2016, 2020).
-UDS annotates for a subset of key event structure properties, but a range of key properties remain to be captured.
-After motivating the need for these additional properties (§2), we develop annotation protocols for them (§3).
-We validate our protocols (§4) and use them to collect annotations for the entire Universal Dependencies (Nivre et al., 2016)

-English Web Treebank (§5; Bies et al. 2012), resulting in the UDS-EventStructure dataset (UDS-E).
-To derive an event structure classification from UDS-E and existing UDS annotations, we develop a document-level generative model that jointly induces event, entity, semantic role, and event-event relation types (§6).
-Finally, we compare these types to those found in existing event structure classifications (§7).
-We make UDS-E and our code available at decomp.io.
+A subset of the properties we use to derive our event structure ontology are already annotated in the Universal Decompositional Semantics dataset (UDS; White et al., 2016, 2020), but a a range of key event structure properties remain to be captured.
+After motivating the need for these properties (§2), we develop annotation protocols (§3) within the Universal Decompositional Semantics framework.
+We validate our protocols (§4) and use them to collect annotations for the entire Universal Dependencies (Nivre et al., 2016) English Web Treebank (§5; Bies et al. 2012), resulting in the UDS-EventStructure dataset (UDS-E).
+To derive an event structure ontology from UDS-E and existing UDS annotations, we develop a documentlevel generative model that jointly induces event types, entity types, semantic role types, and eventevent relation types (§6), and we compare these types to those found in existing event structure ontologies (§7).
+We make UDS-E and our derived ontologies available at decomp.io.